MLA Master Locksmiths are Vetted Inspected Qualified

 Are locksmiths Police approved or vetted?

-An additional red flag to be aware of when calling a locksmith is the use of subcontractors, this is often a clear sign the locksmith is not local and indeed a nationwide company/call centre you are phoning, it will often be the case that subcontractor details are not known or shared and if this is the case please be wary.
+An additional red flag to be aware of when calling a locksmith is the use of subcontractors, this is often a clear sign the locksmith is not local and indeed a nationwide company/call centre you are phoning.

 Questions to ask a potential rogue locksmith:

-1. 1.
-Name of locksmith – Who will be carrying out the work, do you have the name of the locksmith?
+1. Name of locksmith?
+Who will be carrying out the work, do you have the name of the locksmith?

-2. 2.
-Are they are a Subcontractor Ask if they are subcontracting the work
+2. Are they are a Subcontractor?
+Ask if they are subcontracting the work.

-3. 3.
-If a subcontractor – ask for the name and contact details in case any problems arise
+3. If a subcontractor Ask for the name and contact details in case any problems arise.

-4. 4.
-Who are you paying – find out who your contract is actually with and who it is that you are paying
+4. Who are you paying?
+Find out who your contract is actually with and who it is that you are paying.

 Price questions to ask a locksmith

-5. Locksmith is Vague on the Phone about Price Details
+5. Is the Locksmith Vague on the Phone about Price Details?

 A genuine locksmith should be able to provide a quote for the job either over the phone or by email, as long as they know details about the job.